15% off from €20, 25% off from €50, 35% off from €80 on perennials! - Only

 How to plant?

-This plant presents no difficulty in cold climates, even when dry.
+This plant presents no difficulty in cold, even dry, climates.

-• Immerse bucket in a bucket of water to thoroughly moisten it.
+• Dip the bucket into a bucket of water to thoroughly moisten it.

-• Dig a hole three times wider than the rootball and loosen soil around with tines of garden fork.
+• Dig a hole three times wider than the rootball and loosen soil around with the tines of a garden fork.

 • Add a few handfuls of sand and gravel to ensure good drainage around roots.
-In heavy soil, opt for planting on a mound or within a rockery.
+In heavy soil, opt for planting on a raised bed or within a rockery.

 • Add well-rotted manure or compost if soil is sandy.